fiigii/JsCFA-prototype/README.md

 var a2 = g(1, 10);
  ```

- There is a loop pointer that represents the recursive data type in the analysis result:
+ There is a loop pointer that represents the recursive data type in the analysis result (object-sensitivity disabled):
  ```
  a0 ->
      JSString(ConstantString(a0))